Code Switch

-Code Switch is a podcast from National Public Radio (NPR), and an online outlet covering race and culture.
-Code Switch began in 2013 as a blog, and a series of stories contributed to NPR radio programs.
+Code Switch is an NPR podcast and section covering race and culture.
+It began in 2013 as a blog and a series of stories on NPR radio programs.
 The Code Switch podcast launched in 2016, hosted by Gene Demby and Shereen Marisol Meraji.
-In 2022, BA Parker joined the podcast as a co-host.
-In 2020, in the wake of the George Floyd protests, it became one of NPR's top ranked podcasts.
-In 2020, it was named Apple's Podcast of the Year.
+In 2022, B.A.
+Parker joined as a co-host.
+In 2020, in the wake of the George Floyd protests, Code Switch became one of NPR's top ranked podcasts and was named Apple's Podcast of the Year.

 History

 Code Switch was launched in 2013 with a $1.5 million grant from the Corporation for Public Broadcasting; it developed as a blog and contributed stories to a variety of NPR programs.
-Harvard's Neiman Lab describes the project as "designed to increase coverage of race issues and reach out to new audiences" at NPR and affiliated media outlets.
+Harvard's Neiman Lab reported that the project was "designed to increase coverage of race issues and reach out to new audiences" at NPR and affiliated media outlets.

 The blog began publishing on April 7, 2013, with Gene Demby's introductory essay "How Code-Switching Explains The World".

-The outlet's name refers to the linguistic phenomenon of code-switching, when speaker moves between multiple languages or dialectics.
-Demby's introductory essay said the project construed the concept broadly, with the linguistic concept also serving as means of analyzing aspects of race and culture in identity: "Many of us subtly, reflexively change the way we express ourselves all the time.
-We're hop-scotching between different cultural and linguistic spaces and different parts of our own identities—sometimes within a single interaction."
+The project's name refers to the linguistic phenomenon of code-switching, when speakers move between multiple languages or dialects.
+Demby wrote that Code Switch intended to reflect the phenomenon holistically, investigating how people float "between different cultural and linguistic spaces and different parts of our own identities—sometimes within a single interaction."

 Content

-Harvard's Neiman Lab described the Code Switch project as a "forward-thinking effort given the rapidly changing demographics in the U.S.[;] Code Switch has grown into a place where reporters tries to consider issues around race with nuance, whether that's the myth of the colorblind millennial, or going deep on the hit Broadway musical Hamilton."
+Neiman Lab said in 2015 that Code Switch "has grown into a place where reporters tries to consider issues around race with nuance, whether that's the myth of the colorblind millennial, or going deep on the hit Broadway musical Hamilton."
 The outlet has also drawn notice for reporting and commentary on topics ranging from sports and reality television, to the Supreme Court.

-Code Switch founder and reporter Kat Chow has also described the project as especially interested in the "second beat" of a story: "If there is breaking news, we want to take a step back and see what this actually means.
-What is there to report on that hasn't already been said?"
+Code Switch founder and reporter Kat Chow has also described the project as especially interested in the "second beat" of a story, asking, "What is there to report on that hasn't already been said?" with regard to a breaking or trending story.

+In May 2016, Code Switch debuted as a podcast.
+Episodes are released weekly on Wednesdays.